TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Discussion

 \subsection{Security}

 The mm-template API is implemented through a set of \texttt{ioctl} calls on a pseudo-device driver.
 To ensure its usage is controlled, only users with root privileges can access that device.
 For repurposable sandboxes, the design aims to provide a level of security and isolation that is equivalent to or exceeds that of existing container-based systems.

-In the following, we first examine the security implications associated with the reused kernel objects (i.e., container components).
+In the following, we examine the security implications associated with the reused kernel objects (i.e., container components).
 We then analyze other security limitations inherent in the current implementation of \systemname.
-Finally, we explore the potential for extending \systemname to work with the VM to meet the higher security requirement in production systems.